Maia-Everett/lintian.eu/_posts/2024-03-17-warcraft-retrospective-21.md

 The campaign revolves around the personalities of Arthas, Uther and Jaina, and the friction between them.
 I'll talk about Jaina a bit later --- for now, let's focus on the other two.

-Arthas, the prince of Lordaeron, is King Terenas's son.
-He's very much hero-coded: a handsome blonde man, the heir to the throne, and a knight in proverbial shining armor.[^knight] Uther is a old seasoned paladin, a veteran of the Second War.
-According to the manual, he's 64 years old at the time of Warcraft 3.
+[Arthas](https://warcraft.wiki.gg/wiki/Arthas_Menethil), the prince of Lordaeron, is King Terenas's son.
+He's very much hero-coded: a handsome blonde man, the heir to the throne, and a knight in proverbial shining armor.[^knight] [Uther the Lightbringer](https://warcraft.wiki.gg/wiki/Uther_the_Lightbringer)[^uther] is an old seasoned paladin, a veteran of the Second War who, according to the manual, is 64 years old at the time of Warcraft 3.
 He's our old wise mentor figure.

 {% figure [caption:"This is what Uther looked like in Warcraft 2, by the way."] %}
 ![The Defense of Strahnbrad](/assets/wr/wc2_uther.png)